PJ-568/font-cengluan/README.en.md

 > ENGLISH | [简体中文](README.md)

-## font-xibo
+## font-cengluan（层峦字体）

-Xibo is a Chinese TTY font designed for Linux, aiming to provide Chinese display in TTY without installing kernel patches such as [cjktty](https://github.com/zhmars/cjktty-patches) or third-party software like [kmscon](http://www.freedesktop.org/wiki/Software/kmscon), [fbterm](https://salsa.debian.org/debian/fbterm), or [zhcon](https://zhcon.sourceforge.net/).
+cengluan is a Chinese TTY font designed for Linux, aiming to provide Chinese display in TTY without installing kernel patches such as [cjktty](https://github.com/zhmars/cjktty-patches) or third-party software like [kmscon](http://www.freedesktop.org/wiki/Software/kmscon), [fbterm](https://salsa.debian.org/debian/fbterm), or [zhcon](https://zhcon.sourceforge.net/).

 The inspiration for this project comes from the [syllazh](https://github.com/oldherl/syllazh/) font.